| | | | |

 Instructions

-• Line a 9-inch pie plate with the bottom crust, pressing it gently into the edges.
+• Line a 9″ pie plate with crust.

 Tried this recipe?Mention @southernplate or tag #southernplate!